-The Churton Collins Memorial bursary is intended to enable prospective English Literature students, who do not currently hold a recognised higher education level qualification (FHEQ level 4 or higher), to enrol on ICE’s relevant part-time award-bearing undergraduate English Literature certificates and diplomas, which will be delivered remotely in the academic year 2024-25.
-The terms and conditions for the bursary can be found here.
+The Churton Collins Memorial bursary is intended to enable prospective English Literature students, who do not currently hold a recognised higher education level qualification (FHEQ level 4 or higher), to enrol on ICE’s relevant part-time award-bearing undergraduate English Literature certificates and diplomas, which will be delivered remotely in the academic year 2025-26.

 Two bursaries are available, each providing a subsidy of £1000 tuition fee reduction.
 To apply for the bursary, please provide a personal statement (up to 200 words), outlining your motivations for applying for the bursary and how it will enable you to study at ICE if successful.